Legal affairs of the Tate brothers: United States

+Defamation lawsuit in state court in Palm Beach County

+In August 2026, the court granted Jane Doe (the counter-plaintiff), her motion to compel; that ruling is part of the discovery process in the Tate's civil defamation lawsuit; the Tate brothers have 30 days to comply with the court order; the ruling was made by Circuit Judge Joseph Curley, in Palm Beach County.
+Jane Doe is counter-suing the Tate brothers in regard to sex-trafficking and defamation.

-In February 2023 the Tates' legal team confirmed that a cease and desist letter was sent to at least one of the accusers in December 2022, threatening to sue her and her parents for $300 million over alleged defamatory statements.
+Earlier (February 2023) the Tates' legal team confirmed that a cease and desist letter was sent to at least one of the accusers in December 2022, threatening to sue her and her parents for $300 million over alleged defamatory statements.
 A representative for the accuser said the brothers' threats in the United States were an attempt to stop the accuser's testimony in Romanian court.
 The brothers' legal team denied attempting to intimidate the accuser.
-Two of the accusers reportedly went into hiding after being targeted by an online harassment campaign, described as an attempt to "scare them into silence" by a "troll army".
-Senior legal counsel at the National Center on Sexual Exploitation, who are advising the women, alleges the Tate's following targeted her clients with thousands of online threats, including doxing the accusers, their relatives, as well as the use of private investigators.
+Two of the accusers reportedly went into hiding after being targeted by an online harassment campaign, described as an attempt to "scare them into silence" by a "troll army."
+Senior legal counsel at the National Center on Sexual Exploitation, who are advising the women, alleges the Tates' following targeted her clients with thousands of online threats, including doxing the accusers and their relatives, as well as the use of private investigators.

-In July 2023 the brothers filed a defamation lawsuit against one of the accusers, their parents and two other people, in Palm Beach County, Florida, seeking $5 million in damages.
+In July 2023 the brothers filed a defamation lawsuit against one of the accusers, their parents and two other people in Palm Beach County, Florida, seeking $5 million in damages.
 The Tates claim the five conspired to falsely accuse them of human trafficking and rape, costing them their freedom as well as income from social media and business ventures.
-One of the other people was dropped from the case by the court as the court had no jurisdiction over them.
+One of the other people was dropped from the case by the court, as the court had no jurisdiction over them.
 Palm Beach County Circuit Judge Joseph Curley allowed the brothers' lawsuit against the accuser to proceed in July 2024, while dismissing the allegations they made against her parents and some of the allegations they made against her.

+Dismissed lawsuit (2024)

 In January 2024 US District Judge Robin L. Rosenberg dismissed another of the brothers' defamation lawsuits.
 They had sued a former United States Marine Corps sergeant who reported Andrew to the US Embassy in Romania and military officials, leading to his arrest by Romanian authorities.
 Rosenberg ruled that the sergeant had assisted the authorities in their investigation and had done what the law encourages people to do against those they suspect of engaging in a crime.